rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

     The installation of the configuration provided by ==example-config== can also be done after the installation of NvChad, in which case the repository is still used but is retrieved by a manual operation.

-    The standard installation without ==example-config== still creates a *custom* folder where to save the ==chadrc.lua== file for user customizations and should be deleted or saved in a ==backup== to allow the clone to run.
+    The standard installation without ==example-config== still creates a *custom* folder where to save the ==chadrc.lua== file for user customization and should be deleted or saved in a ==backup== to allow the clone to run.
 Then save the existing configuration with:

     ```bash
     mv ~/.config/nvim/lua/custom/ ~/.config/nvim/lua/custom.bak